nextcloud/documentation/admin_manual/gdpr/cookies.rst

                        - remember token
 ====================  ====================================  ================

 The same-site cookies are used to determine how a request reaches the Nextcloud server.
-We use to prevest CSRF attacks.
+We use them to prevent CSRF attacks.
 No identifable information is stored in those.
-The rest of the cookies are strickly used to identify the user to the system.
+The rest of the cookies are strictly used to identify the user to the system.